-The SLT Oversight Committee meets annually and focuses on supporting the effective implementation of the SLT framework through leadership and guidance.
-The annual meetings and SLT OC membership are coordinated with, where appropriate, the global UN Security Management Team (SMT).
-The committee is comprised of representatives from: UNDSS, OCHA, WFP, UNDP, UNHCR, UNICEF, GISF, ICVA, InterAction, and SCHR.
-It is co-chaired by an NGO Representative and UNDSS.
+The SLT Oversight Committee meets up to 4 times per year and focuses on supporting the effective implementation of the SLT framework through leadership and guidance.
+The meetings and SLT OC membership are coordinated with, where appropriate, the global UN Security Management Team (SMT).
+The committee is comprised of representatives from: UNDSS, OCHA, WFP, UNDP, UNHCR, UNICEF, and UNDP on the UN side and GISF, ICVA, InterAction, and SCHR as well as an operational NGO representative from GISG and InterAction.
+It is co-chaired by an NGO Representative, currently Chris Williams of Care US and the GISF member representative and Bill Miller, Director Regional Operations, UNDSS.

 The SLT OC is supported by an SLT working group, which meets once a month to discuss the operational aspects of the implementation of the SLT framework.
-The working group is comprised of representatives from: UNDSS, OCHA, InterAction, GISF and ICVA.
-SLT counterparts are encouraged to submit feedback or concerns on implementation to ensure it is being done in accordance with the framework.
-Feedback can be provided through any member of the SLT OC, for example email@example.com orjschopp@INTERACTION.ORG.
+The working group is comprised of representatives from: UNDSS, OCHA, WFP, GISF, InterAction, ICVA and SCHR.

-The contacts for SLT in the UN are: Lloyd Cederstand of OCHA at firstname.lastname@example.org Joachim Schmitz of UNDSS at email@example.com
+The contact for SLT in the UN is: Lloyd Cederstand of OCHA on email@example.com